Orbit closures of unipotent flows for hyperbolic manifolds with Fuchsian ends: Outline of the proof

 \subsection{Generic points in $F^*$ as limits of $\RFM$-points}

 In the inductive argument, it is important to find a closed orbit $x_0L$ based at a point $x_0\in F^*$ in order to promote a semi-group $V^+$ to a group $V$ as described following \eqref{star}.
 Another reason why this is critical is the following: implementing Theorem \ref{mtl} (more precisely, its versions Theorems \ref{cor.lin} and \ref{lem.lin}) requires having a sequence of {\it $\RFM$-points of $X$} accumulating on a generic point of $x_0L$ with respect to $U_0$.
-The advantage of having a closed orbit $x_0L$ with $x_0\in F^*\cap \RFPM\cap \mG(U_0)$ is that $x_0$ can be approximated by a sequence of $\RFM$-points in $F^*\cap X$ (Lemmas \ref{lem.frameshift} and \ref{xfss}).